 2. Summarize Your Business

-Tell your web designer about your business.
+Tell your web designer about your business in the web design brief.
 Explain what sets you apart from your competitors (your unique selling proposition), and what is special about your products or services.
 Think as if yours is the most expensive source available and how you justify the price to the customer.

 This should include the following: